mmeendez8/mmeendez8.github.io/_posts/2021-11-29-cnn-vs-transformers.md

 linear_projections = Linear(patch_embeddings, out_features=embedding_size)
 ```

 So it would be very easy to visualize attention weights at this very first layer because they directly relate to the image embeddings.
 This task becomes harder when we stack multiple Transformer layers (there are 12 layers in ViT).
-In [[2]](https://arxiv.org/abs/2005.00928) two different methods are proposed with the aim of easing this task, Attention Rollout and Attention Flow.
+In [[2]](https://arxiv.org/abs/2005.00928){:target="_blank"}{:rel="noopener noreferrer"} two different methods are proposed with the aim of easing this task, Attention Rollout and Attention Flow.
 We are going to use the first of them because of its simplicity.

 ### Attention Rollout